rorni/mckit/README.rst

       - Build System
     * - ci
       - Continuous Integration'
-    * - documentation
+    * - doc
       - Documentation
     * - feature
-      - Features
+      - Features change to satisfy tests
     * - bug
       - Fixes bug, no other changes in the code
     * - performance
       - Performance, benchmarks or profiling changes.
     * - refactoring
-      - Refactoring
+      - Refactoring code without changes in features and tests
     * - removal
       - Removing and deprecations in code or dependencies
     * - style
       - Code and documentation style improvements.
+No changes in tests and features.
-    * - testing
+    * - test
-      - Changes in tests
+      - Changes in tests without adding features